satwikkansal/wtfpython/README.md

 #### 💡 Explanation:

-`'inf'` and `'nan'` are special strings (case-insensitive), which when explicitly type casted to `float` type, are used to represent mathematical "infinity" and "not a number" respectively.
+`'inf'` and `'nan'` are special strings (case-insensitive), which when explicitly typecasted to `float` type, are used to represent mathematical "infinity" and "not a number" respectively.

 ---